deam31/transformer/README.md

 5- Once the console shows "Tomcat started on port(s): 8000", open a Web browser and access: http://localhost:8000/swagger-ui/index.html?docExpansion=list#/

-5- At this point you should see the UI to interact with the app -> Backend Developer Technical Test.
+5- At this point you should see the UI to interact with the app "Backend Developer Technical Test"

 ### How to list all transformers